Two Years After Quitting My Job, I Found Myself Building in Canada

 Source: @damianplayer

-The moment that made this clear was Perplexity’s campus event in 2024.
-At first, I thought getting 500 registrations would be easy.
-After round after round of emails, we still ended up with only a little over 300.
-In the end, I had to go to the library and pitch it to people in person to close the gap.
+The moment that made this clear was Perplexity's campus event in 2024.
+I assumed 500 registrations would be easy.
+After round after round of emails, we were stuck at just over 300.
+In the end, I had to walk into the library and pitch people face to face to close the gap.

-That was when I realized that even on a Canadian university campus, most people’s understanding of AI still stopped at ChatGPT.
-Many things I saw on Twitter/X, used myself, and assumed were already common were still unfamiliar to most people.
+That was when I realized that even on a Canadian university campus, most people's understanding of AI stopped at ChatGPT.
+Things I saw daily on Twitter/X, used myself, and assumed were common knowledge were still unfamiliar to almost everyone.

 That experience changed how I saw my own knowledge.
-I was simply explaining how I used AI in daily life, but the audience’s reaction made me realize that those habits were nowhere near as common as I had assumed.
+I was simply describing how I used AI in daily life, but the audience's reaction told me those habits were nowhere near as widespread as I had assumed.

-Those talks also helped me realize something: if you spend enough time on Twitter/X, follow AI progress closely, and actually use these tools every day, then even if you are not among the earliest users, you are already far ahead of most people.
+Those talks taught me something: if you spend enough time on Twitter/X, follow AI closely, and actually use these tools every day, then even if you were not among the earliest adopters, you are already far ahead of most people.

 Blog post image

-Because I started using this generation of AI tools fairly early and fairly seriously, I began to feel a strong pull to build.
+Because I started using this generation of AI tools fairly early and fairly seriously, I began to feel a strong pull toward building.

-Even now, truly deep users of tools like Codex and Claude Code still feel like a tiny minority.
-As of June 2026, even with OpenAI pushing Codex hard, it had only just passed 5 million weekly active users.
-Many people know AI exists, but they have not turned it into part of how they actually work.
+Even now, truly deep users of tools like Codex and Claude Code are a tiny minority.
+As of June 2026, even with OpenAI pushing Codex hard, it had only just crossed 5 million weekly active users.
+Plenty of people know AI exists.
+Very few have made it part of how they actually work.

-So stop thinking you have missed the “last train” of AI.
-If you are actually using these tools, you are still much closer to the frontier than you think.
+So stop telling yourself you have missed the "last train" of AI.
+If you are actually using these tools, you are much closer to the frontier than you think.

-At the same time, I now see the value of the “wrapper apps” I used to look down on or ignore.
+I have also come around on the "wrapper apps" I used to dismiss or ignore.
 They make powerful capabilities accessible to more people.

 Blog post image

 Later, I gave many more talks.
-Because they were based on firsthand experience from things I had actually built, they were well received.
-In a way, simply showing how I used these tools in my daily work was already enough.
-And because the examples came from real building, I felt confident even though my spoken English was not native-level.
-At least locally, I really was one of the people using this generation of AI tools deeply and aggressively.
+Because they drew on firsthand experience from things I had actually built, they landed well.
+In a way, simply showing how I used these tools in my daily work was enough.
+And because the examples came from real building, I felt confident even though my spoken English was far from native.
+Locally, at least, I really was one of the people using this generation of AI tools deeply and aggressively.

-But without Professor Tony’s encouragement and the opportunity he gave me early on, I would not have discovered this so quickly.
+But without Professor Tony's early encouragement and the opportunities he opened up, I would not have discovered any of this so quickly.

-This is a classic example of how confidence grows: someone encouraged me first, then I discovered my own potential, and that was when my confidence started to build.
-That kind of environment, full of encouragement and help, is incredibly powerful.
+It is a textbook example of how confidence grows: someone believed in me first, then I discovered my own potential, and only then did the confidence follow.
+An environment full of encouragement and help is an incredibly powerful thing.

 4. Networking

-I first became aware of networking in 2023, when I saw @bearliu say on X that if you want to find a job overseas, LinkedIn is the most useful social platform.
-That was when I gradually started using LinkedIn and reposting some of my longer X posts there.
+I first became aware of networking in 2023, when I saw @bearliu say on X that if you want a job overseas, LinkedIn is the most useful social platform there is.
+I gradually started using LinkedIn and cross-posting some of my longer X threads there.

-After arriving in Canada, I began to understand more concretely how networking actually happens.
+After arriving in Canada, I began to see, concretely, how networking actually happens.

-In August 2024, before school had officially started, I joined a TiE Ottawa monthly event provided by the program.
-At first, I was pretty quiet at first and did not know what to talk about.
-But as I kept talking, I realized there were actually many things to discuss: my past work experience, how I used AI, my feelings about Ottawa, and why I came to Canada.
-Even as an introvert, if the other person took the initiative, I could gradually get into the conversation.
+In August 2024, before school had even started, I went to a TiE Ottawa monthly event through the program.
+I was quiet at first and had no idea what to say.
+But the more I talked, the more I found there was to talk about: my past work, how I used AI, my impressions of Ottawa, why I came to Canada.
+Even as an introvert, if the other person took the initiative, I could ease into the conversation.

 Blog post image

 LinkedIn plays a bigger role here than I had imagined.
-After some small talk in person, people add each other on LinkedIn and then gradually stay in touch through posts, comments, and likes.
+After some small talk in person, people connect on LinkedIn and then keep loose contact through posts, comments, and likes.

-But networking is not simply about “adding someone.”
-It is about letting both sides keep seeing what the other person is doing.
-Meeting in person first and then staying connected online feels much more natural than forcing a conversation with someone you have never met.
+But networking is not simply "adding someone."
+It is letting both sides keep seeing what the other is doing.
+Meeting in person first, then staying connected online, feels far more natural than forcing a conversation with someone you have never met.

 When you first arrive somewhere, it takes courage to talk to strangers.
 I am no exception.
-Now I mostly follow my own energy: if I can talk, I talk more.
+These days I mostly follow my own energy: when I can talk, I talk more.
 Do not be too afraid of awkwardness.
-Just go up and say something.
-The key is to take the initiative, because the other person may be even more introverted than you are.
+Just walk up and say something.
+The key is to take the initiative, because the other person may be even more introverted than you.

-If I am not in a good state, then the priority is simple: get some food first, look around, and if it still does not work, leaving is fine too.
+And if I am not in a good state, the priority is simple: get some food first, look around, and if it still is not working, leaving is fine too.

-Yes, networking events usually have snacks too, so there is no shame in solving a meal while you are there.
-A friend in San Francisco even told me that if you go to enough events, you can basically avoid paying for meals yourself.
+Yes, networking events usually have snacks, so there is no shame in solving dinner while you are there.
+A friend in San Francisco told me that if you go to enough events, you can basically stop paying for meals.

 Blog post image

-Of course, some friends have told me that using networking to find a job is inefficient.
-That is true, but it is also one of the most effective methods.
-If you can have a good face-to-face conversation with a future manager first, your odds are much better than if you only mass apply online.
-Through networking, a friend of a friend, or a recommendation, you may find exactly the person you need.
+Some friends have told me that networking is an inefficient way to find a job.
+True, and it is also one of the most effective.
+If you can have one good face-to-face conversation with a future manager, your odds beat mass-applying online by a mile.
+Through networking, a friend of a friend, or a referral, you may find exactly the person you need.

-In an era where online AI is becoming stronger, offline has become the new online.
+In an era where online AI keeps getting stronger, offline has become the new online.

-Even someone like me who usually stays home now goes out several times a week.
-When I travel somewhere new, I also search for local events instead of only checking off tourist spots.
+Even a homebody like me now goes out several times a week.
+When I travel somewhere new, I search for local events instead of just checking off tourist spots.

 Blog post image

-Over time, I moved from simply attending events into more stable communities.
+Over time, I moved from simply attending events to belonging to more stable communities.

-I did not feel this concept as strongly when I was in Beijing.
-It is not that Beijing has no communities, but after coming to Canada, I felt more clearly how people with different interests and backgrounds can naturally gather around a shared thing.
+I never felt this as strongly in Beijing.
+It is not that Beijing lacks communities.
+But after coming to Canada, I felt much more clearly how people with different interests and backgrounds naturally gather around a shared thing.

 Blog post image

-Following my interests, I gradually found different communities, and they helped me adapt here more quickly.
+Following my interests, I found my way into different communities, and they helped me settle in faster.
 Technology Innovation Management itself is a community.
 I also joined communities such as AGI Ventures Canada, Build Canada, where I met many interesting people.
 Even Pokémon Go has its own communities.
-People simply play together, without so many rigid rules.
+People simply play together, without many rules at all.

 Blog post image

-So my suggestion is simple: when you first arrive somewhere, go to more local events.
-Try different ones first.
-Only then will you know what you actually like.
-Later, it is no longer about attending as many events as possible, but about whether you can meet people I clicked with.
+So my suggestion is simple: when you first arrive somewhere, go to lots of local events.
+Try different kinds first.
+Only then will you learn what you actually enjoy.
+After that, it stops being about attending as many events as possible and becomes about finding the people you click with.

 Shopify Builder Sundays is currently my favourite regular event.
-A friend once asked why I still go if I already code every day.
-I said the main reason is to talk with different people.
+A friend once asked why I still go when I already code every day.
+I told him the main reason is to talk with different people.
 It gives me a regular place to show up and meet others.

 Blog post image

-But I still want to say this: networking is a means, not the goal.
+Still, I want to say this plainly: networking is a means, not the goal.

-The most effective way is not attending events every day or mechanically updating social media.
-It is continuously making things that are truly valuable.
-When you have your own work and your own projects in motion, it becomes much easier for others to understand who you are and remember you.
+The most effective way is not going to events every day or mechanically posting on social media.
+It is continuously making things of real value.
+When you have your own work and your own projects in motion, it becomes much easier for people to understand who you are and to remember you.

 In the end, a network is not something you force into existence.
-It grows naturally after you keep showing up and creating in the real world.
+It grows on its own, after you keep showing up and keep creating in the real world.

 5. English